Gerson Acevedo

-Gerson Elías Acevedo Rojas (born April 5, 1988) is a Chilean former footballer.
+Gerson Elías Acevedo Rojas (born April 5, 1988) is a Chilean footballer who plays as a midfielder.

 Career

 Club

 Acevedo made his professional debut in 2006 for Colo-Colo.

 Whilst playing for Mordovia, Acevedo won the 2011-12 Football Championship of the National League.

 On 12 June 2016, Acevedo signed a two-year contract with Kazakhstan Premier League side FC Kairat.

 On 10 August 2017, Acevedo left Deportes Iquique.

 On 3 March 2019, Acevedo signed for Alashkert.

 On 11 March 2020, Deportes Recoleta announced the signing of Acevedo.

+After retiring for three years between 2021 and 2023, he signed with Real San Joaquín in the Segunda División Profesional de Chile for the 2024 season.

 International

 Acevedo has represented Chile internationally at the national U-17 team and national U-20 team levels.